powsybl/pypowsybl-jupyter/docs/user_guide/network_explorer.md

 - nominal_voltages_top_tiers_filter: number of nominal voltages to select in the Network map's nominal voltages filter, starting from the highest. -1 means all the nominal voltages.
 - nad_parameters: layout properties to adjust the svg rendering for the NAD
 - sld_parameters: layout properties to adjust the svg rendering for the SLD
+- use_line_geodata: When False (default) the network map tab does not use the network's line geodata extensions; Each line is drawn as a straight line connecting two substations.